-For ages 14 to 84, INSURED begins the simulation process by randomly selecting records to represent new net LPR immigrants and the other-than-LPR immigrant population that attain DACA status prior to 2019 from the covered worker portion of 30,000 records.
+For ages 14 to 84, INSURED begins the simulation process by randomly selecting records to represent new net LPR immigrants and the other-than-LPR immigrant population that attain DACA status from the covered worker portion of 30,000 records.
 For each record, a number of QC (0, 1, 2, 3 or 4) is assigned on a uniform basis.
 Once a record is assigned a number of QC, INSURED nullifies the previous earnings of the record.
 In 2013, the initial year of eligibility for DACAs, we assume that 10 percent of DACAs will retain covered earnings made prior to attaining LPR status.
+We apply this same assumption for newly eligible DACAs in 2021-2022 when the 2012 DACA program is restored.

 1 The insured model treats those given legal work authorization through the 2012 Deferred Action for Childhood Arrivals (DACA) program like LPR immigrants.
-For the 2020 Trustees Report, we assume the DACA program will not be renewed in 2020.